 - Tom Elliott, Senior Director, Network Strategy & Management, Pfizer

 - Bob Murray, Chairman, REM Associates

 Ken Colbert is the Vice President, Global Logistics at Church & Dwight, a position he has held since 1999.
 In this role, Ken is responsible for leading Logistics globally which encompasses order entry, production planning, inventory deployment, transportation and warehouse strategy in support of the company’s tactical and strategic objectives.
 Ken began his career in manufacturing management for The Coca-Cola Company.
-Ken holds a B.S. degree in Industrial Engineering and an MBA in Finance.
+Ken holds a BS degree in Industrial Engineering and an MBA in Finance.

 of business operations and management.
-Bob has more than 25 years experience in this field including product sourcing, import and customs regulations, production planning and scheduling, manufacturing, quality assurance, inventory management and control, physical distribution, warehouse operations and transportation, including private fleet.
+Bob has more than twenty five years’ experience in this field including product sourcing, import and customs regulations, production planning and scheduling, manufacturing, quality assurance, inventory management and control, physical distribution, warehouse operations, and transportation, including private fleet.
 This experience encompasses all aspects of management from strategy and planning to policy, procedures and operational cost control.
-Bob has extensive line, staff and consulting experience within this discipline in a wide variety of industries with particular emphasis in the consumer product, including fashion, tobacco, and electronics, food, and chemical industries.
+Bob has extensive line, staff, and consulting experience within this discipline in a wide variety of industries with particular emphasis in consumer products, including fashion, tobacco, and electronics, food, and chemical industries.
 Prior to directing the activities of REM ASSOCIATES, Bob was the Corporate Vice President of Worldwide Operations for Foot-Joy Inc., Division of General Mills, Principal with Booz, Allen and Hamilton, Inc., Corporate Director of Logistics for Nabisco Brands, Manager of Consulting Services for A. T. Kearney, Inc., and held various physical distribution management positions within Scott Paper Company and National Gypsum Corporation.
 Bob’s faculty responsibilities at Rider are part of our global supply chain management offerings.